thomhines/interactive-media-ii/Day 16.md

 	- Define related sections of your site.
 For instance, group your header info together, and if your main content area has a box inside of it with three text elements and two images, put a div around it to keep them all together.

 	- Start to label what elements/classes you will use for each section and element (eg. "h1", "header", ".sidebar").
 The more you do now, the easier it will be to start coding.

 3. **Code**

 	This isn't required for next class, but if you have a solid and complete design and a bit of extra time, feel free to start making your HTML/CSS.
+If you want, you can use the HTML template I posted to the Resources page on the blog to get you started.